tektoncd/dashboard/docs/walkthrough/walkthrough-kind.md

-# Tekton Dashboard walkthrough - Kind
+# Tekton Dashboard walk-through - Kind

 This guide walks you through installing a working Tekton Dashboard locally from scratch.
 It covers the following topics: